 Evidence received by the committee clearly demonstrated the need for longer term strategic water planning in New South Wales.

-Population statistics and say that by 2050 we will have a population of 9.8 billion people and a 70 per cent increase in food requirements.
+Population statistics and say that by 2050 we will have a population of 9.8 million people and a 70 per cent increase in food requirements.

 I am deeply alarmed that we are not doing more to secure water for our future needs.